ygor-sena/42-basecamp/README.md

 ## Acknowledgements

-I really want to thank everybody that I had the chance to talk with, especially the ones from my village that endured until the end.
+I really want to thank everybody I had the chance to talk with, especially the ones from my village that endured until the end.
 I wouldn't have lasted so long without all of you, thanks a lot!